LingConLab/Linguistic_Corpora/README.md

 # Linguistic_Corpora
-Here lies the template for the corpora layout and the validator.
+Here are stored the template for the corpora layout and the validator.
 See the description in the .md files.